-Currently, parallel support for places is enabled only for Racket 3m (which is the main variant of Racket), and only by default for Windows, Linux x86/x86_64, and Mac OS X x86/x86_64.
-To enable support for other platforms, use --enable-places with configure when building Racket.
+Currently, parallel support for places is enabled only for the CS and 3m implementations of Racket, and for 3m, only by default for Windows, Linux x86/x86_64, and Mac OS x86/x86_64.
+To enable support for other platforms with 3m, use --enable-places with configure when building Racket.
 The place-enabled? function reports whether places run in parallel.

 To a first approximation, place channels support only immutable, transparent values as messages.
 In addition, place channels themselves can be sent across channels to establish new (possibly more direct) lines of communication in addition to any existing lines.
 Finally, mutable values produced by shared-flvector, make-shared-flvector, shared-fxvector, make-shared-fxvector, shared-bytes, and make-shared-bytes can be sent across place channels; mutation of such values is visible to all places that share the value, because they are allowed in a shared memory space.
 See place-message-allowed?.

 A place channel can be used as a synchronizable event (see Events) to receive a value through the channel.
 A place channel is ready for synchronization when a message is available on the channel, and the place channel’s synchronization result is the message (which is removed on synchronization).
 A place can also receive messages with place-channel-get, and messages can be sent with place-channel-put.

 Two place channels are equal? if they are endpoints for the same underlying channels while both or neither is a place descriptor.
 Place channels can be equal? without being eq? after being sent messages through a place channel.

 Constraints on messages across a place channel—

 For example, the following expression launches two places, echoes a message to each, and then waits for the places to terminate: